PnS2018/pns2018.github.com/session_05.md

 an image that has many objects (the source image), we would try to match the descriptors from the both images.
 The easiest algorithm is just to manually loop over all the possibilities, and if the descriptors are close enough, we say that we find a match.
+The distance between two descriptors is defined by the Euclidean distance.
+The following example demonstrate the Brute Force Matcher in OpenCV:

 ```python
 import cv2